 The success story of chemotherapy lies in the continuous search for new drugs to counter the challenge posed by resistant strains of microorganisms.
 The investigation of certain indigenous plants for their antimicrobial properties may yield useful results.
-Many studies indicate that some plants have substances such as peptides, unsaturated long chain aldehydes, alkaloidal constituents, essential oils, phenols, ethanol, chloroform, methanol and butanol soluble compounds.
+Many studies indicate that some plants have substances such as peptides, unsaturated long chain aldehydes, alkaloids, essential oils, phenolics, as well as differentethanol, chloroform, methanol and butanol soluble compounds.
 These plants have emerged as plants with compounds possessing significant therapeutic potential against human pathogens, including bacteria, fungi or virus [6].